Skip to content

 Do fish need different types of food?

 Yes.
 Different species have different dietary needs.
 Some fish prefer floating foods, while bottom dwellers require sinking foods.
+Different species may need correct diets to suit their needs, carnivorous (meat eaters), herbivorous (plant eaters) and omnivorous (both meat & plant) species need vastly different diets to meet their needs for good growth and health.

-A varied diet often leads to healthier fish and better colouration.
+A varied diet often leads to healthier fish and better colouration!

 Should fish have fasting days?